ptsteadman/notebook/essays/gray-man-style.md

 have-nots".

 Normcore has a become an immediately recognizable look that makes cool people look even cooler.
-I think that the same sort of process is starting to happen with the gray man concept.
-Apparel companies are capturing the power of the gray man idea and distilling it into a "look".
+I think that the same sort of process will happen with the gray man concept.
+Apparel companies will capture the power of the gray man idea and distill it into a "look".

-What's the % of clothing that is 'tactical'.

-Rick Owens

-Normcore in practice has come to be a way of signaling one's deep coolness.
-Gray man style in practice will be a way to signal one's deep uncoolness.
+This might seem like a stretch, but here's some evidence.

+In the world of fashion, we can look to the emergence of camping chic and gorpcore.
+Camping chic was visible in the collections of Prada, Balenciaga and Vetements last winter, and has reemerged in Spring/Summer 2018 looks, [13, 14, 15] along with utility or "tactical" black in the collections of Rick Owens.
+(Think large holster-like leather pouches around the thigh).
+Concurrently, the term gorpcore was coined by NYMag journalist Jason Chen, who said that it had the same appeal as normcore, but instead of idealizing the Mall, gorpcore idealizes the Woods.
+[12] In practice, gorpcore seems to mean that Patagonia is cool again.
+Chen notes that one could make the argument that gorpcore is rooted in post-election malaise, like just about everything else in contemporary culture.
+He points out that activist DeRay McKesson famously wears a blue Patagonia vest, because it's practical and he approves of the company's environmental consciousness.

+In the post-election malaise, it's also become normal for people everywhere on the political spectrum to talk of impending collapse.
+The NYT and New Yorker have written many tongue-in-cheek profiles of survivalists, but profiles that still could serve as a gateway into the culture.
+I personally have noticed many of my peers profess an interest in purchasing or learning to use weapons, finding a bug out location, or stockpiling supplies.

+I think that these trends will eventually meet somewhere, blending with cyberpunk and anarcho-primitivism v2.
+As everything blends into the mainstream, those in the know will begin to restrain and subvert themselves, becoming gray in the process.

 Articles about the gray man style and the grey man concept usually make the assumption that the reader is innately capable of being a gray man.
 The two main